 Simple ways to support your child

-• explain that it’s hard to keep things private online, and that they should never post anything they don’t want thousands to see.
+• Explain that it’s hard to keep things private online and that they can rarely be deleted completely.

 Online reputation